mrdcvlsc/learning-space/notes/accidental-purge.md

 # Accidental Purge

-I recently accidentally purge a specific package in ubuntu that also removed other packages that depends on it, I quickly canceled the process when I found that it was removing OS specific packages, then I use the following commands below to try to bring back the purged packages.
+I recently accidentally purge a specific package in ubuntu that also removed other packages that depends on it, I quickly canceled the process when I found that it was removing OS specific packages with `ctrl+z` (`ctrl+c` is not working), then I use the following commands below to try to bring back the purged packages.

 ```bash